project-satisfy/satisfy/README.md

 ## Run Satisfy

-Create a webserver pointing to the `public` directory.
+Create a webserver pointing to the `web` directory.
 Browse to »/admin/« to manage the `satis.json`.
-To serve the `public/package.json` it is required to run Satis first.
+To serve the `web/package.json` it is required to run Satis first.

 ### Satis packages definition generation